French space program: Collaborations

 The French space agency was also responsible for the construction of the main instruments on the French-German-American InSight mission to Mars, which launched on 5 May 2018 and landed on 26 November 2018.

 On 20 October 2018, CNES and JAXA launched the BepiColombo mission to study the magnetic field of Mercury and map its surface.

 On 29 October 2018, the CFOSAT (China-France Oceanography SATellite) was placed into Earth orbit to study ocean surface winds and waves.

 After President Macron's state visit to China in January 2018, the French-Chinese collaboration in space was increased significantly and includes more in-depth collaboration, notably in the sharing of CFOSAT data, meant to study oceans and their interaction with the atmosphere, as well as in the SVOM program.

 In 2020, Solar Orbiter was launched by NASA, containing instruments designed by CNES and other French industrial actors.

 The French satellite TARANIS, with international collaboration, was launched in November 2020.
 The launch was a failure (of the launching rocket) and the satellite never entered use.
 It would have been the 1st satellite designed to observe lightning at altitudes of 20 to 100 km.

 Future projects

-The construction of the Ariane 6 launcher is underway, after being approved by all ESA countries in 2016.
-It is designed by Airbus Safran Launchers.

-2023 will mark the launch of Jupiter Icy Moons Explorer.
-It will study Jupiter and three of its moons with a view to gaining new insights into how life emerged.
-This mission is a collaboration of CNES with CNRS and ESA.

-In 2025, France and Germany will launch their collaborative mission Merlin, due to study methane levels and concentrations in the earth's atmosphere.
+The French space programme has outlined several major initiatives and evolving priorities for the coming years, emphasising sovereign access to space, new services, launcher modernisation, and defence/space-security capabilities.